 Where we refer in this policy to your ‘personal data’, we mean any recorded information that is about you and from which you can be identified.
 It does not include data where your identity has been removed (anonymous data).

 Where we refer to the ‘processing’ of your personal data, we mean anything that we do with that information, including collection, use, storage, disclosure, retention or deletion.

 Why are we collecting the data?

-To administer and market our programmes but largely to demonstrate the impact and value of our programmes to our student, alumni and interested audiences as well as helping us deliver on our principles of diversity and inclusion.
+To administer and market our programmes but largely to demonstrate the impact and value of our programmes to our student, alumni and interested audiences as well as ensuring we are committed to our principles of diversity and inclusion.

 Who is using your data?